clementgallet/libTAS/games.md

 - Multiple version have been published with SDL 1.2 or SDL 2
 - It uses PeepEvents to look for SDL Events
 - Use SDL Audio for music
+- Warp pointer and use deltas to move the game pointer

+### Faster Than Light

+- Use SDL 1.2
+- Do strange things with pointers also

+### VVVVVV

+- Use SDL 2
+- Use software rendering
+- Use delays for constant fps